DragonBox/u3d/README.md

   * __On Windows:__

 Installing Ruby on Windows is a bit more complicated than installing it on Linux or Mac.
-You have several options available: Bash on Ubuntu on Windows, Cygwin but we recommend you use the [Ruby Installer for Windows](https://rubyinstaller.org/).
+You have several options available: Bash on Ubuntu on Windows (see further note), Cygwin but we recommend you use the [Ruby Installer for Windows](https://rubyinstaller.org/).

+_NOTE:_ We do not support Bash on Ubuntu on Windows.
+Most features of u3d will not work as intended on this platform and we therefore strongly advice you against using u3d on it.

 ### Troubleshoot